Is a DWI a Felony in Minnesota?

 The least-severe charge is fourth-degree DWI.
 This charge is used in cases where the defendant has no aggravating factors and did not refuse a chemical test.
 Most of the time, this charge is used for first-time offenders.

-The Minnesota DWI attorneys at Gerald Miller routinely tackle these types of charges.
+A Minnesota DWI defense lawyer at Gerald Miller can tackle these types of charges.

 For a person that is convicted of a fourth DWI, the court must require at least 180 days of incarceration.
 For those with five or more DWI convictions, a minimum of one year of incarceration is required.

 Felony DWI convictions also carry steep fines.
 At the court’s discretion, a defendant could face a fine up to $14,000 in addition to any period of incarceration.

 Additionally, a fourth-degree DWI conviction will also result in administrative action against a defendant’s driving privileges.
 The state will cancel their driver’s license, followed by four to six years of using an ignition interlock device.
 This includes one year of a limited license that is only valid for traveling to and from work, school, or abstinence-based programs.
 In some cases, the court could even require a defendant to forfeit their vehicle upon conviction of DWI.

 Only aggressive defense by a Minnesota DWI attorney can help minimize these penalties.

 In recent years, Minnesota has made strides to increase the availability of expungement for a number of criminal offenses.
 This is done in an effort to provide individuals who have turned their life around with a fresh start free from the burden of a criminal record.

 Despite these changes, expungement is not an option for anyone convicted of a felony DWI.
 Like many serious charges, state law currently does not allow this type of conviction to be removed from the public record.